 Here in the Midwest we just went through a brutal heatwave pushing triple digits, so cold food has been on regular rotation.
-This dip made from Lamb’s Quarters has been on repeat for a while.
+This dip made from Lamb's Quarters has been on repeat for a while.
+It's one of my all-time favorite lambs quarters recipes.

 Back in the Spring when I shared my now absolute favorite way to cook nettles, a commenter mentioned that the Turkish version with cheese I shared reminded her of Borani Esfenaj, a Persian dip made with spinach and yogurt.